 Most commonly caused by repetitive motion, lateral elbow trauma isis the tendons’ swelling or tearing.
 People suffering from these issues must get adequate rest and avoid elbow movements in the initial stages of healing.
 Doctors may slowly recommend adding some stretches and strengthening exercises to aid in the healing process.

 People with lateral elbow damage may require wearing a brace and taking corticosteroid injections or topical applications to assist in a speedy recovery.

-Your healthcare provider will advise you to possibly use a splint on the elbow at night, which will help you to keep the arm in a position not to jostle or move the area out of alignment.
+Your healthcare provider will advise you to use a splint on the elbow at night, which will help you keep the arm in a position not to jostle or move the area out of alignment.
 You may be told to stretch the elbow, use physical therapy exercises, or treat it with rehabilitation if necessary.

 One of the most common questions injured victims ask our legal team is the average settlement amount, so they will know how much their claim might be worth.

 Our personal injury attorneys have considerable experience handling these cases.
 The settlement for an elbow injury varies depending on the severity of the injury.
-In cases where the damage is severe and the injury causes a certain level of disability, injured victims can recover hundreds of thousands of dollars.
+In cases where the damage is severe, and the injury causes a certain level of disability, injured victims can recover hundreds of thousands of dollars.

 Some sources suggest that the average settlement ranges between $50,000 and $150,000.
 However, it is best to speak to an attorney about your injury to help calculate the value of your claim.

 A physical therapy session can set you back hundreds of dollars, and depending on your injury, you may have to attend multiple sessions for weeks or even months.
 Surgery can go into the tens of thousands of dollars.